Two-case rule out, four-case rule in

-Mayor Bill de Blasio announced on Thursday morning that the city’s public schools will be replacing the two-case rule for school building closures with a four-case rule.
+Starting last Monday, the city has replaced the two-case rule for school building closures with a four-case rule.

-The new plan has multiple parts, the mayor said.
+The new plan has multiple parts, which Mayor de Blasio laid out at his April 8 press event.
 One confirmed case of Covid means a classroom will go remote for 10 days before being able to come back.

+“We must still assume that everyone is a close contact in this case,” said Schools Chancellor Meisha Ross Porter at the press event.

 Two or three cases in a week will mean an increase in testing but not a closure.
-Four or more cases that are in different classrooms will require a school building closure.
+Four or more cases that are in different classrooms will require a temporary building closure.

-“This will allow us to have more consistency in school attendance and schedules and to keep strong health and safety standards,” de Blasio said at his Thursday press event.
+“This will allow us to have more consistency in school attendance and schedules and to keep strong health and safety standards,” de Blasio said at the press event.

-The mayor suggested that he had come to an agreement with the United Federation of Teachers on the issue, which had caused tensions between the city and union leadership when he first announced that would be replacing the two-case rule earlier this week.
+The mayor suggested that he had come to an agreement with the United Federation of Teachers on the issue, which had caused tensions between the city and union leadership when he first announced that he would be replacing the two-case rule earlier last week.

 Asked whether a numerical threshold still makes sense as opposed to a system that relies on individual investigations into positive cases, Jay Varma, the mayor’s senior health adviser, said that a concrete threshold is the best policy for the city’s school system given its size.